gaboth22/find_my_course/readme.md

 	apt-get install xvfb

-	#If you don’t have pip already.
+	#if you don’t have pip already.
 Why would’t you?
 	easy_install pip

 	pip install pyvirtualdisplay selenium